gfax/junkyard-brawl/README.md

 `messageProps` | object   | Contains the game objects (lodash options) required to re-render the message from the original lodash template.
 `template`     | function | The original lodash template, in case you want to reformat the message props and render the message yourself.
 Usage can be found in the [lodash docs](https://lodash.com/docs/4.17.4#template).

+All codes can be found in [src/phrases.yml](https://github.com/gfax/junkyard-brawl/blob/master/src/phrases.yml) along with their translations.
+For easy reference though, here's some important ones:

+- `game:created` - A player has initialized a new game.
+At this point, the game has not yet started and is simply waiting for additional players to join.
+- `game:no-survivors` - The game is over because no one is left alive.
+It is safe to destroy the game instance at this point.
+- `game:stopped` - The game has been stopped pre-maturely.
+It is safe to destroy the game instance at this point.
+- `game:transferred` - The game manager (`game.manager`) has been changed to another player.
+- `game:turn` - A new turn has started.
+The game starts the first time this code is received.
+- `game:winner` - A player has won the game.
+It is safe to destroy the game instance at this point.

 ### whisperCallback()

+This is a callback passed in to the constructor on instantiation.
+All private game events are passed in here, like the list of cards a player received.

 ```js
 const JunkyardBrawl = require('junkyard-brawl')